VineethReddy02/Kubernetes-Notes/README.md

 -> Kube-scheduler - Makes Decision about where and when the pods should run.
 -> CLoud-controller manager - Keeps the actual and desired state of the cluster in synch.

-### THree object Management Methods
+### Three object Management Methods
-1. Imperative COmmands
+1. Imperative Commands
 	No .yaml or config files
 	eg: kubectl run ..., kubectl expose ..., kubectl autscale ..
 	For this happen the objects should be live in cluster and this is the least robust way of managing objects.